agil27/RegCard/README.md

 ### Modeling and featurization

-We used the open source code from [Thomas Kipf, et al.](https://github.com/andreaskipf/learnedcardinalities).
+We used the open source code from [Andreas Kipf, et al.](https://github.com/andreaskipf/learnedcardinalities).
 In the paper, the author proposed multi-set convolutional network(MSCN) for cardinality estimation.
 The input features for this model are all one-hot encoded, including:

 - tables selected from
 - join predicates (which is encoded through the tables joined and the join condition)